 Cities today use fixed air quality monitoring stations to measure pollution levels throughout the city, while these can give extremely high levels of accuracy, they have high prices as well and it makes it difficult for the authorities to achieve coverage in the whole city.

 To solve this problem, IoT Technology with mobile air quality monitoring reduces the cost, increases coverage and provides more flexibility as compared to traditional air quality monitors.
 These air quality monitors, rather than measuring gases in parts-per-million, provide the information in the lines of a traffic light system- red- harmful, amber- warning, green- good.
-Though they don’t provide the exact number, but the sensors are quite accurate for a fraction of the price of fixed stations.
+Though they don’t provide the exact number, the sensors are quite accurate for a fraction of the price of fixed stations.

 Local authorities can easily access the air quality across vast areas of land.
-While it cannot deliver lab-grade results, but the sensors can provide a fairly good indication of the air quality of a large area.
-This result can be stored with time-stamps and large data can be analysed for a particular area and policies can be made for places that consistently have a poor air quality index.
+While it cannot deliver lab-grade results, the sensors can provide a fairly good indication of the air quality of a large area.
+This result can be stored with time stamps and large data can be analysed for a particular area and policies can be made for places that consistently have a poor air quality index.

 Benefits of IoT Enabled Air Quality monitoring